top of page

 Section 5

-The Membership Committee shall be chaired by the Secretary and include the President-Elect and at least one Board member appointed by the President.
+The Membership Committee shall be chaired by the Secretary and include the President-Elect and at least one Board member at-large appointed by the President.
 This committee will be responsible for keeping membership roster up-to-date, sending announcements, notices, etc.

 Section 6